-Gregory Brender is Deputy Director for New York City Policy & Advocacy United Neighborhood Houses.
-Gregory leads UNH’s city level advocacy as well as UNH’s work in early childhood education, after-school, youth services, homelessness and public housing.
-Gregory works closely with UNH member agency staff and program participants as well as government to advocate for neighborhood based services for New York City’s children and low-income communities.
+Gregory Brender is co-director of Policy & Advocacy at United Neighborhood Houses responsible for the shared development and execution of UNH’s overall budget and policy priorities and engagement strategies.
+Gregory works closely with UNH member agency staff and program participants as well as government to advocate for neighborhood based services for New York City’s children and communities.

 Before UNH, Gregory worked at the Manhattan Borough President’s Office as part of the Community Affairs Team on former Borough President Scott Stringer’s initiative to reform and empower Manhattan’s community boards.
 Prior, Gregory served as Assemblymember Deborah Glick’s community liaison to the neighborhoods in the Village and SoHo, working to fight mass eviction of middle to low-income tenants and helping constituents in need obtain public benefits.

-Gregory received his own early childhood education at Lindgren and the Spring School.
-He studied Literature and Philosophy at Beloit College in Wisconsin and holds a M.A. in Politics with a focus on American Politics and Government from New York University.
+Gregory studied Literature and Philosophy at Beloit College in Wisconsin and holds a M.A. in Politics with a focus on American Politics and Government from New York University.